thilan3547/TRDL-IaC-Repo/README.md

 - controllerManager
 - scheduler

+## Post Testing

+After a new app release, A GitHub actions workflow will be invoked after every push to the main branch which will curl the TRDL endpoint URL and check the response code.
+If the response code is not 200 the job will fail and trigger an email notification to the relevant teams.

 ## TRDL app

 Please refer https://github.com/thilan3547/sinch-app for the TRDL app.
 A GitActions workflow is in place to build the docker image and update it to a private ECR repo.